orchestracities/auth-management-ui/README.md

 ### The Webapp

-To setup the webapp first of all let's create a .env file inside the main folder, the file should contain the string:
+To setup the webapp first of all let's create a .env file inside the main folder, the file should contain the strings:

 ```
 REACT_APP_ANUBIS_API_URL=http://localhost:8085/
+REACT_APP_MONGO_DB=mongodb://localhost:27017/test
 ```

 Then let's start the package required with